NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   wood pellets  --              --             --
   ============  ==============  =============  =============

-Default values are from *Table 5.1.2(1) National Average Emission Factors for Household Fuels* from *ANSI/RESNET/ICCC 301 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index* and include both combustion and pre-combustion (e.g., methane leakage for natural gas) emissions.
+Default values in lb/MBtu (million Btu) are from *Table 5.1.2(1) National Average Emission Factors for Household Fuels* from *ANSI/RESNET/ICCC 301 Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index* and include both combustion and pre-combustion (e.g., methane leakage for natural gas) emissions.

 If no default value is available, a warning will be issued.